 William Eugene Smith dreamt of aviation, and perhaps he would have become a good pilot.
 But once, he took their family camera to picture the airplanes, and … And then the aircraft receded into the background.
 Instead of piloting the planes, W. Eugene Smith learned to take a beautiful photo of the world around him.

-William Eugene Smith was born in the United States, Kansas in 1908.
+William Eugene Smith was born in the United States, Kansas, in 1918.
 His first photographic experiments brought Eugene among newspaper editors.
 Smith even had a job offer on a photo reporter position.
 And maybe it was the first of many times in his life when he didn’t accept any advice and did it his way: one day he told his family that his skill is insufficient, and his works are trash and burnt them all.
-Relatives were shocked, as everyone who saw Eugene’s images of that period was simply amazed by his talent.
+He shocked relatives and close friends, as everyone who saw Eugene’s images of that period was simply amazed by his talent.
 His skill was recognized overseas when he was invited to study photography at the University of Notre Dame.
 The administration of the university went ballistic and designed a unique individual program for teaching Smith the art of photography.
 That’s how they treated his talent.
 This effort didn’t help, and William Eugene Smith decided to continue his photo career in New York, where he joined the Newsweek magazine.

 William Eugene Smith worked for Ziff-Davis Publishing when World War II broke out.
 In 1942 he departed to the war action area and photographed combatants until 1945.
-Smith learned well the key thing of war photography: if you want your images to be good enough you should be close enough.
+Smith learned well the critical thing of war photography: if you want your images to be good enough, you should be close enough.
+His Pacific photo assignment ended up with numerous excellent historic photos of the most significant battles of WW2.
+W Eugene Smith used his natural empathy to find the most heart-touching scenes and capture the feelings of the combatants.
+The brightest result is his picture ‘Soldier holding baby’, that became the first world-famous image by a photographer.
 He signed a new contract with Life magazine shortly before the end of WW2 but then was severely wounded.
 A terrible shell explosion injured his jaw and put his career on a two years pause.
 Smith made it through the 32 surgeries!

 Pittsburgh project led the Smith family to serious financial problems.
 The helping hand came from the Magnum Agency agreed to collaborate with Eugene Smith even despite his conflict nature.